Tasyaak/hantek-scope/README.md

 > Tested workflow: Hantek 6074BD on Windows with the vendor 6000BD SDK
 > Intended family: Hantek 6074BD / 6104BD / 6204BD / 6254BD, provided that the vendor SDK and DLL interface are compatible

-`hantek_scope` is a thin but practical Python wrapper around the vendor `Hantek 6000BD SDK` for Windows It is designed for scripted acquisition, burst-driven measurements, synchronized averaging, and experimental automation workflows where the oscilloscope is controlled from Python instead of the vendor GUI
+`hantek_scope` is a thin but practical Python API around the vendor `Hantek 6000BD SDK` for Windows

+It is designed for scripted acquisition, burst-driven measurements, synchronized averaging, and experimental automation workflows where the oscilloscope is controlled from Python instead of the vendor GUI

 The package focuses on: